 But near the end of the piece, the author says we need to ask our leaders, “why didn’t nearly $500 billion in spending for the U.S. military in 2001 (adjusted for 2021 dollars) protect us from the 9/11 attack?”

-If we accept those as the pertinent questions, we have swallowed the line put out by the Pentagon that the military is defensive, a force for good.
+If we accept that as a pertinent question, we have swallowed the line put out by the Pentagon that the military is defensive, a force for good.

 Yeats’s article gives the impression that all one needs to do is be an activist, be following something to feel good and be in good standing in Quakerism.
 She speaks nothing about the meeting community and its health.
 Only correct action and being involved with that seems to be expected to be involved with Quakers.